cswiz2003/object-detection-hf-xenova-yolos-tiny/README.md

 ## 💻 Usage

 1. Open the web application in your browser
-2. Wait for the AI model to load (indicated by status message)
+2. Wait for the AI model to load (~20MB download first time)
 3. Click the "Detect Objects" button
-4. View the detected objects with bounding boxes and labels
+4. View the detected objects with:
+   - Bounding boxes
+   - Object labels
+   - Confidence scores

 ## 🔧 Technical Requirements